Styler: learning formatting conventions to repair Checkstyle violations: Background

-\textit{Method.} To measure the usage of Checkstyle on GitHub, we queried GitHub\footnote{\changedText{In June 9, 2020.}} to only retrieve Java projects with at least five stars, because stars have been shown meaningful to sample projects from GitHub \citep{Beller2017}: \changedText{we found 148,127 Java projects.} Then, we searched each of them for finding a Checkstyle ruleset file.
-A Checkstyle ruleset file can have any name, but we followed a conservative approach towards identifying true positives: we used a set of commonly used names\footnote{Checkstyle ruleset file commonly used names: [`checkstyle.xml', `.checkstyle.xml', `checkstyle\_rules.xml', `checkstyle\_config.xml', `checkstyle\_configuration.xml', `checkstyle\_checker.xml', `checkstyle\_checks.xml', `google\_checks.xml', `sun\_checks.xml'].
-Variants by replacing `\_' by `-' are also used.}.
-For simplicity, in the rest of this paper we refer to a Checkstyle ruleset file as \checkstylexml.
+\textit{Method.} To measure the usage of Checkstyle, we queried GitHub\footnote{On June 23, 2021.} to only retrieve Java projects with at least five stars, because stars have been shown meaningful to sample projects from GitHub \citep{Beller2017}.
+We found \numprint{171195} Java projects.
+Then, we searched each of them\footnote{On June 23--24, 2021.} for finding a Checkstyle ruleset file.
+Note that a Checkstyle ruleset file can have any name, but we followed a conservative approach towards identifying true positive files by using a set of commonly used names\footnote{Commonly used names for Checkstyle ruleset files: `checkstyle.xml', `.checkstyle.xml', `checkstyle\_rules.xml', `checkstyle\_config.xml', `checkstyle\_configuration.xml', `checkstyle\_checker.xml', `checkstyle\_checks.xml', `google\_checks.xml', `sun\_checks.xml'.
+Variants by replacing `\_' by `-' were also used.}.
+For simplicity, hereafter, we refer to a Checkstyle ruleset file as \checkstylexml.

-\textit{Results.} \changedText{We found 3,793 Java projects containing a \checkstylexml file, which is 2.56\% of all Java projects with at least five stars on GitHub.} \autoref{tab:build-tool-ci-usage} shows the proportion of those projects with their build tools and CI services if any.
+\textit{Results.} We found \numprint{4334} Java projects containing a \checkstylexml file, which is 2.53\% of all Java projects with at least five stars on GitHub. \autoref{tab:build-tool-ci-usage} shows the proportion of these projects that use Maven, Gradle, or Ant as their build tools, and the Travis or Circle CI services.
 We note that build tools are widely used among projects using Checkstyle: 98\% of the projects use at least one build tool.
-Moreover, 55\% of the projects use a continuous integration service, which shows the software engineering maturity of the sampled projects.
+Moreover, 44\% of the projects use a continuous integration service, which shows the software engineering maturity of the sampled projects.

-\subsection{Popularity of Checkstyle Rules}
+\subsubsection{Popularity of Checkstyle rules}

-\textit{Method.} \changedText{To check the usage of Checkstyle rules\footnote{\changedText{The set of Checkstyle rules we considered in our study is from Checkstyle version 8.33 (released in May 31, 2020).}}, we analyzed the previously-found \checkstylexml files from the 3,793 projects using Checkstyle.} Our goal is to investigate the most used rules and check if formatting-related rules, which are the target of this work, are widely used.
+\textit{Method.} To check the usage of the 182 Checkstyle rules\footnote{The set of Checkstyle rules considered in our study is from the Checkstyle version 8.43 (released on May 30, 2021).}, we analyzed the previously-found \checkstylexml files from the \numprint{4334} projects.
+Our goal is to investigate the most used rules and check if formatting-related rules, which are the target of this work, are widely used.